 Nothing says fall weather like window shopping in Downtown Ruston.
 The trees are changing, the smell of Railway coffee is in the air, and the stores and boutique doors are wide open for all your shopping needs.
 Make sure to check out FanBase, a store perfect for any Tech-lover or Garden Baby for the cutest baby clothes and accessories.
 More stores can be found at here.

 What better way to bask in the gloriousness of the fall sun and crisp breeze than experience our local flea market.
 Big Creek Trade Days are held monthly on the weekend before the second Monday with over 100 indoor and outdoor vendors, food trucks, and fun for all ages!
 Handicap accessible with scooter rentals available on-site.
 Admission is only $5 per vehicle and we’ve heard they have a Man Cave for those who get “told” to come along.

 No matter how you choose to celebrate this beautiful season, Ruston has everything you need to make all your autumn vibes and fall aesthetic dreams come true!

 Born and raised in North Louisiana, Emily Stogner considers Ruston her hometown.
-She is a wife and mom of 3 kids (including a pair of cuddly identical twin boys) with a lovable dog, and a cat that tolerates her.
-When not dreaming of new ideas, Emily loves to dream of new places to travel and exotic foods to eat.
-As Director of Marketing and Communictions, Emily supports the President/CEO of Experience Ruston in implementing new marketing plans and and content strategies to help promote Ruston/Lincoln Parish as a premier tourist destination.
+She is a wife and mom of 3 kids (including a pair of cuddly identical twin boys), a lovable dog, and a cat that tolerates her.
+Emily loves to dream of new places to experience and exotic foods to eat.
+As Director of Marketing and Communications, Emily supports the President/CEO of Experience Ruston in implementing new marketing plans and content strategies to help promote Ruston/Lincoln Parish as a premier tourist destination.